lbovet/el4j/el4j/maven/helpers/packer/src/main/env/README.txt

 http://el4j.svn.sourceforge.net/viewvc/*checkout*/el4j/trunk/el4j/etc/KnownIssues.txt

 The scripts work under unix and windows/cygwin!
+(There are some .bat files for windows without cygwin, but they are less tested.)

 If you are new to Maven and EL4J, please refer to http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/GettingStarted or docs/pdf/GettingStarted.pdf and follow the step-by-step tutorial.
-If you are an EL4J developer please refer http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/GettingStartedDeveloper or docs/pdf/GettingStartedDeveloper.pdf too.
+If you are an EL4J developer please refer additionally to http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/GettingStartedDeveloper or docs/pdf/GettingStartedDeveloper.pdf.
 The following instructions describe the fast-track and are recommended for advanced users.